ynikitenko/lena/TIDINGS.rst

 * Code improvement and refactoring.
 * Documentation updates and improvements.
 * Several new classes / modules become 100% tested.
-* New tests added.
+* Adds new tests.
 Test coverage is 91% (286/3215 missing vs total).

 ====================